-As cities worldwide race into the urban century, the basic patterns of globally-oriented neoliberal gentrification are replicated, naturalized, and suffused with salutatory greening language (Lees et al. 2016).
+As cities worldwide race into the urban century, the basic patterns of globally-oriented neoliberal gentrification have been replicated, naturalized, and suffused with salutatory greening language (Lees et al. 2016).
 These strategies of transit and TOD planning as a tool for state-led regeneration of land are observable globally.
-This process is expressed differently by context, yet megacities of the Global South, sprawling Sunbelt cities, and rapidly urbanizing East Asian cities have each utilized transit as an instrument of (re)investment.
+This process is expressed differently by context, yet megacities of the Global South, sprawling Sunbelt cities, and rapidly urbanizing East Asian metropolises have each utilized transit as an instrument of (re)investment.
 Those cities which have progressed further in the process of gentrification are now reaping the class conflict and political pressures arising from widespread unaffordability.
-This has forced neoliberal entrepreneurialism to incorporate affordable housing as a strategy, buttressing prospects for growth by maintaining social reproduction.
+This has forced neoliberal urbanism to incorporate affordable housing as a limited strategy, buttressing prospects for growth by maintaining some semblance of distribution of benefits from the political economy.
 Gentrification-displacement knows no final bounds; London, the city that inspired the term gentrification, now faces the displacement of the upper class from its toniest districts, local wealthy professionals outbid by a hypermobile global elite primarily using real estate as a store of value.
 While this fate hardly awaits all neighborhoods or all cities, it makes starkly apparent the inequitable ends to which unrestrained commodification of land can extend.
-Strategies of intervention to maintain the affordability of the fundamental use value of housing for all residents of a city must be integrated into planning if it is to advance the ideal of the inclusive city.
+Strategies of intervention to maintain housing affordability-of cornerstone use value to all residents-must be integrated into planning, if we are to advance the ideal of the inclusive city.